ryanfb/etc/_posts/2017-11-11-converting_a_jamma_arcade_cabinet_for_mame.md

 <script src="https://gist-it.appspot.com/https://github.com/libretro/retroarch-joypad-autoconfig/blob/master/udev/Ultimarc_J-PAC.cfg"></script>

 Keeping [the J-PAC default input code table](https://www.ultimarc.com/jpac2.html) handy will probably be helpful as well, as there are some combination inputs that won't be immediately obvious (e.g. 1P start + left for enter, 1P + 2P start for escape).
 A tricky point for me was the P2 coin insert for MAME - some arcade games will only start player 2 from a P2 coin insert, and while my P1 coin chute worked correctly, my P2 coin chute didn't.
-To get around this I changed my RetroArch config to omit "`input_menu_toggle = ~`" and have "`input_player2_select = ~`".
-After this, pressing 1P + up worked as a P2 coin insert for MAME.
+To get around this I changed my RetroArch config to omit "`input_pause_toggle = p`" and have "`input_player2_select = p`".
+After this, pressing 1P + down worked as a P2 coin insert for MAME.

 # Kick Harness